What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

 The main difference between refined and unrefined coconut oil is that unrefined oil is always pure and clean and won’t include any unsafe additives, which is the best coconut oil for skin and hair to gain those beneficial fatty acids.
-Just small amounts for skin care can be used for different skin types for deep conditioning.
+In addition, small amounts of skin care can be used for different skin types for deep conditioning.

-However, with refined vs. virgin coconut oil, evaluating the level of purity and number of harmful chemicals is essential.
+However, with refined vs. virgin coconut oil, evaluating the purity level and number of harmful chemicals is essential.
 The only advantage of refined coconut oil may be the higher smoke point when cooked.

-This is the only type of coconut oil that is nutritionally dense and has preserved all the natural enzymes in order to deliver all the benefits for health the user is expecting.
+This is the only type of coconut oil that is nutritionally dense and has preserved all the natural enzymes to deliver all the health benefits the user expects.

 Kapuluan’s Promise To You

-Kapuluan Raw Organic Coconut Oil is unrefined, produced to provide exceptional benefits for your dry skin and/ or damaged hair.
+Kapuluan Raw Organic Coconut Oil is unrefined and produced to provide exceptional benefits for dry skin and damaged hair.
 Our products are cold pressed, certified organic, and virgin, and come in solid form with a beautifully subtle coconut flavor and aroma and no impurities.
-You’ll absolutely love what unrefined coconut oil does for your skin and hair care.
+You’ll love what unrefined coconut oil does for skin and hair care.

 The last and most important factors to consider before you purchase include product sourcing and impact on the ecosystem.
-With Kapuluan’s pure coconut oil, you can count on making a positive impact on our world.
+With Kapuluan’s pure coconut oil, you can count on positively impacting our world.